ray-project/ray/streaming/README.rst

 Fault Tolerance Mechanism
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 As mentioned above, different from other frameworks, We designed a special failover mechanism that only needs to rollback the failed node it's own, in most cases, to recover the job.
-The main is saving messages for each node, and replay them from upstream when node has failure.
+The main idea to achieve this feature is saving messages for each node, and replay them from upstream when node has failure.

 Check `Fault Tolerance Proposal <https://docs.google.com/document/d/1NKjGr7fi-45cEzWA-N_wJ5CoUgaJfnsW9YeWsSg1shY>`_ for more detailed information about our fault tolerance mechanism.